 Zero Camber: A zero camber angle is when the wheels are fully perpendicular to the road.

-Positive Camber: When the top of the wheel leans outside of the chassis, it is a classic case of a positive camber.
+Positive Camber: When the top of the wheel leans outside of the chassis, it is a classic case of positive camber.

 Negative Camber: A negative camber angle is when the top of the wheel leans towards the car.
 A negative camber indicates that your wheels are in good shape.